 City: Heals ground units and brings in income.

-Base: Can produce ground units and heal ground units only.
+Base: Can produce and heal ground units only.

-Airport: Can produce air units and heal air units only.
+Airport: Can produce and heal air units only.

-Port: Can produce sea units and heal sea units only.
+Port: Can produce and heal naval units only.

-Rocket Silo: Fires one rocket that strikes a diamond pattern, dealing three damage per units affected.
+Rocket Silo: Fires one rocket that strikes a diamond pattern (with the horizontal and vertical axis range being 5 squares), dealing three damage per units affected.

 Like a real battle, weather plays a critical factor in Advance Wars.
 In snow, units suffer a movement reduction and air and sea units use up more fuel as long as the conditions persist.
 In rain, unit vision suffers and movement through certain terrains are increased.